Podcast: Play in new window | Download

 So how do we help our kids live their lives on purpose?

-What do we want them to remember?
+What do we want our kids to remember?

 What do we want them to learn?